savonet/book/language.md

 adds, in the module `list`, a new field named `last`, which is a function which computes the last element of a list.
-Another shorter syntax to perform definitions consists in using the `let` keyword which allows assigning a value to a field, so that the previous example can be rewritten as
+Another shorter syntax to perform definitions consists in using the `let`\indexop{let} keyword which allows assigning a value to a field, so that the previous example can be rewritten as

 ```{.liquidsoap include="liq/list.last2.liq"}
 ```

-If you often use the functions of a specific module, the `open` keyword allows using its fields without having to prefix them by the module name.
+If you often use the functions of a specific module, the `open`\indexop{open} keyword allows using its fields without having to prefix them by the module name.
 For instance, in the following example